 III.
 About optimism of pessimists

-DON QUIXOTE AND THE PRACTICE
+Chapter Six CERVANTES AS EDUCATOR DON QUIXOTE AND THE PRACTICE OF PESSIMISM

 Prehistory

 Different pessimists have read Don Quixote in different ways (…).
 But the uniform praise of this novel by the pessimists should cause us to wonder at the source of the commonplace understanding of its protagonist as an enemy of pessimism.
 Though the reader may reflexively think of Don Quixote as an inveterate optimist, charging at windmills and the like, I would suggest that this has more to do with the popularity of the musical Man of La Mancha than with Cervantes’s actual text.
 Whatever merits this lachrymose bit of theater may possess, fidelity to the spirit of Don Quixote is not actually one of them.
 If anything, Man of La Mancha resembles the heavy-handed, Wagnerian operatic romanticism that Nietzsche so feared being associated with.
+Though I am not concerned here with cultural analysis, the reworking that Don Quixote receives in Man of La Mancha is an interesting example of the kind of imperialism of optimism that has succeeded in making pessimism invisible today.
+As Nietzsche reminds us, however, Cervantes’s book was received by its first readers as a bright comedy and was, indeed, internationally successful on that basis.

 Practice of pessimism

 If Quixote hopes, at first, to right wrongs with a wave of his noble sword, the sad truth about the world eventually destroys that expectation, both in him and in the reader.
 But if the narratives of chivalry that Cervantes mocks have been a dubious education for Quixote, that is not at all the case for Quixote’s own narrative of chivalry, which is an education for Sancho Panza and, through him, for the rest of us.
 And, as certain episodes in the novel suggest (particularly those in which Sancho is called upon to govern), it is even a useful political education.
 For Sancho, the unlettered peasant, to the surprise of everyone, governs wisely when given the opportunity.
 The justice that the insane Quixote is unable to effect with the sword, Sancho brings about through a sane and brave administration inspired by Quixote’s example.
 Sancho’s success is limited (indeed, ultimately it is destroyed), but it is (temporarily) genuine.
 For a time, Sancho organizes a small portion of the universe under something like a decent political regime.
 And all the characters in the novel, except Quixote, find this astounding.
+Cervantes (…) characterizes the universe he created as a pessimistic vision and (…) his book aims at a goal that pessimists would recognize (and have recognized) – a mode of action that acknowledges the insuperable barriers that time-bound existence throws up against justice and happiness, but which does not respond to this situation with resignation.
+Don Quixote represents what I am terming a “practice of pessimism,” a mode of conduct and action founded on an absence of expectation and hope.

 Bardzo Państwa zachęcam do zostania patronem ukraińskiego poety i pisarza, Serhija Żadana.
 To najlepsze wsparcie jakiego możemy udzielić Charkowowi i jego mieszkańcom.